p-owens/test_repo/whitepapers/dma_benchmarking/CoreAXI4_DMA_Controller-benchmark-results.md

 | Non-Cached DDR | Non-Cached DDR | 1.00               | 871              | 44%                   |

 ## Stream Transfers

+These results show the performance of the CoreAXI4 DMA (Fabric-DMA/F-DMA) stream transferring data.

 ### Executing from: L2-LIM